Debankita-Das/Netflix-eda-analysis/README.md

 This project performs Exploratory Data Analysis (EDA) on Netflix Movies and TV Shows dataset.

 Files
-- `Netflix_Data_Analysis.ipynb` → Jupyter/Colab notebook with full EDA
+- `EDA_Netflix_Debankita.ipynb` → Jupyter/Colab notebook with full EDA
 - `netflix_titles.csv` → Dataset used for analysis

 Libraries Used